CollaboraOnline/alfresco-collabora-online/README.md

 * collabora-share-extension : extension for Share interface
 * collabora-aca-extension : extension for Angular interface, Alfresco Content Application

-The extension adds an action `Edit with Collabora™ Online` on documents which can be opened with Collabora Online and if the user has the write permission.
+If the user has the write permission, the extension adds an action `Edit with Collabora™ Online` on documents which can be opened with Collabora Online.

 The document will be opened in an iFrame.
 Many users can open the same document at the same time.

-The version `0.1-SNAPSHOT` is still in beta.
-It should not be used in production.

 ## Compilation